Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/GraphicsOverlay/Animate3DGraphic/readme.md

 ## How to use the sample

-Animation Controls (Top Left Corner):
+Animation Controls:

 * Select a mission -- select a flight path
 * Play/Pause -- toggles playing and stopping the animation
-* Follow/Don't follow -- toggles the camera's free cam mode and follow
+* Fixed/Follow -- toggles the camera's free cam mode and follow
 * Mission progress -- shows how far along the route the plane is.
 Slide to change keyframe in animation
 * Flight speed -- controls speed of animation